 - Include requirements in your contract that they are to have their own insurance.

 - Ask to be listed as an additional insured on their liability policy for the duration of the policy.

 - Make sure to get a copy of their Certificate of Insurance, or COI, for your records.

-Should you ask to see proof of insurance?
+Should you require proof of subcontractor insurance?